totaldebug/totaldebug.uk/_posts/2021-11-10-cookiecutter-automate-project-creation.md

 ## cookiecutter.json

-To allow flexibility with a template you add variables to ``cookiecutter.json`` this will create a prompt when executing the template for a value which will change the output to the template.
+To allow flexibility with a template you add variables to `cookiecutter.json` this will create a prompt when executing the template for a value which will change the output to the template.

 For each variable within here a default text value, boolean or list of options are required.
 Example:

+{% raw %}

 ```json
 {